streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Keep similar style to existing ones and app in general.
 Once the quest icon is ready:

-- save as "Plain svg" or clean SVG file from unnecessary cruft in another way, like using [svgo](https://github.com/svg/svgo)
+- save as "Plain SVG" or clean SVG file from unnecessary cruft in another way, like using [svgo](https://github.com/svg/svgo)
 - Put SVG into `[res/graphics/quest](res/graphics/quest)` folder
   - SVG is a standard format editable in various software, unlike internal Android Studio XML that will be produced in the next step.
 - Open Android Studio
-- Right click on "app" folder in the Project tool window (top left)
+- Right click on the "app" folder in the Project tool window (top left)
 - Select new → vector asset
 - Select your SVG file
 - Name with `ic_quest_` prefix (something like `ic_quest_traffic_calming`), this will cause IDE to generate an XML file